jorgegvalencia/nodepop/README.md

 ## API documentation

-The API documentation is available at the URI 'dir_servidor:puerto/api/documentation/'
+The API documentation is available at the URI 'server_dir:port/api/documentation/'.
+Also it can be generated with apidoc.